The Forgotten (1973 film): Plot

-Charlotte realizes that her life is in grave danger, and she tries to escape.
-The judge informs her that they all know Masters is a patient, but they think Charlotte is also a patient.
-Charlotte finds that all the windows and doors have been boarded up by Masters, preventing an escape.
-Sam then leads Charlotte to the basement, where she is startled by a man grabbing her ankle and beats him to death with a toy boat.
-She realizes that it is Dr. Stephens, but not before finishing him off.
-At the direction of Masters, Sam leads Charlotte upstairs, apparently, so the judge can axe her to death.
-Sam thinks Charlotte murdered Dr. Stephens on purpose, so he helps restrain her.
-However, he has a flashback from his lobotomy (which Masters had assisted with) and lets Charlotte go.
-He then leaves the room as Masters cowers in a corner.
-As Sam leaves, the other inmates enter with weapons, and the judge brutally axes Masters to death.
-Sam is deeply disturbed, grabs the axe, and kills all the other inmates except Mrs. Callingham, who is not in the room.
-Charlotte is already outside, having been told of a secret exit in the basement by Sam.
-She wanders around outside as the camera goes back to Sam, who cries to himself while eating a popsicle and viewing the carnage.
+Sam then leads Charlotte to the basement, where a man grabs her ankle, and she responds by beating him to death with a toy boat.
+She realizes that it is Stephens, but not before finishing him off.
+At the direction of Masters, Sam leads Charlotte upstairs.
+Sam thinks that Charlotte intentionally murdered Stephens and helps restrain her.
+However, he has a flashback from his lobotomy (with which Masters assisted) and rescues Charlotte by taking her out of the room.
+Masters cowers in a corner when Sam leaves, and the other patients enter with weapons and kill her.
+Sam leads Charlotte outside through a passage in the basement.
+Charlotte pleads for Sam to escape with her, but he returns inside to the room with the other patients.
+Disturbed by the murder scene, Sam grabs the axe and kills all the other inmates except Callingham, who is not in the room.
+Charlotte listens to the massacre outside and then flees.
+Sam leaves the room to get a popsicle and begins to cry.